About me

 Aleksandrov case

-This case concerns a violation of the right to peaceful enjoyment of possessions, by imposing the burden of responsibility on the applicant, as a real-estate purchaser, for errors made by the authorities in recording inaccurate data in the real-estate register and in allowing multiple transactions involving that property before he acquired it.
+This case concerns a violation of the right to peaceful enjoyment of possessions because the applicant, as a purchaser of real estate, was made to bear responsibility for errors by the authorities, who had allowed inaccurate information to be entered in the State real-estate register and several transactions involving that property to be registered before the applicant acquired it.
 The Court communicated the application to the respondent Government on 4 October 2021.

 Application